 Discover the House at Anglesey Abbey

-As we open the newly decorated Living Room and Domestic Wing, there's never been a better time to head inside the house.
+As we open the newly decorated Living Room and Long Gallery, there's never been a better time to head inside the House.
 This summer, we'll be shining a light on the architecture behind this fascinating home, with a house and gardens meticulously designed by one man, the 1st Lord Fairhaven.

 Let us take you back to the summer of 1938, where the house is preparing for a special visit from the 1st Lord Fairhaven's mother, Cara Broughton, to celebrate the opening of the new Library wing.